CTJMID/CV/README.md

 I have a keen innovative entrepreneurial streak demonstrated by my career in hospitality.
 My own site was a country pub in Cambridgeshire.
 I made it a priority to identify my key markets, elicit feedback and deliver over-an-above on their needs.

-With a mix of events and product tailoring, I established a loyal customer base that helped me develop my business.
-'Pie Nights', 'Charity Curry Cook-offs' & 'Kids Film Evenings' were all ideas that were generated in collaboration with my team and my key customer demographics.
+With a mix of events and product tailoring, I established a loyal customer base that helped me grow my business; 'Pie Nights', 'Charity Curry Cook-offs' & 'Kids Film Evenings' were all ideas that were generated in collaboration with my team and my key customer demographics.

  <br />